FAQs

 What is the Corporate Advisory Board (CAB)?

-The is a group of dedicated professionals from a variety of industries that have come together to provide guidance, strategic support and act as advisors to the President and CEO.
+This is a group of dedicated professionals from a variety of industries that have come together to provide guidance, strategic support and act as advisors to the President and CEO.
 The Corporate Advisory Board offers assistance in the areas of business planning and operational growth, marketing and public relations, development and fundraising, infrastructure, technology and human resources.